 If you would like to remove all of the events in the session log at once, click on this button and then on "Yes" to confirm you want clear the log.

 This category has two sub-options:

 If this option is checked, a session recording name will be automatically generated by the software and include the following:

 The default is for you to input the session name as you prefer.

 Clicking on the button will display a dialog box where you can modify the appearance of the published PDF report including logo selection, whether to include the date and/or time on the report, and headers text and background color.

 You can modify how the date and time is formatted and will appear in BiteFX and in the session report.
 Dates can be displayed numerically, or alphanumerically with abbreviated or full month and day names.
 Times can be set to a 12 or 24 hour format, and whether leading zeros are included in the date or not.

 Each copy of BiteFX is a separate and distinct software installation, and in most respects they operate independently from one another.
 However, with information sharing enabled, some key functions of BiteFX can be shared between computers.

 When this option is checked, you can select which attributes from the local computer can be shared with other BiteFX computers.
 The first step is to create a BiteFX Shared Information folder on a network shared drive that is mapped to each of your BiteFX computers.
-After enabling "Use information sharing" by checking the box, the next step is to Browse and select the folder you've created.
-The final step is to select which information categories you want to share with other BiteFX computers.
+After enabling "Use information sharing" by checking the box, the next step is to click on the "Browse" button and select the folder you've created.
+The final step is to uncheck the box for any category you do not want to share with other BiteFX computers.